-12. Commitments and contingencies
+11. Commitments and contingencies:

-(a) Operating and building leases
+(a) Operating and building leases:

 The University has entered into operating leases with respect to land, premises and operating equipment.
-The University is obligated to make the following minimum lease payments in each of the next five fiscal years ending March 31:
+The terms and conditions of the building leases are currently under review.
+At March 31, 2017, the University is obligated to make the following minimum lease payments in each of the next five fiscal years ending March 31:

-(b) GNW Campus Trust commitments
+(b) GNW Campus Trust commitments: